University of Guelph: Student residences

 There are over 5,000 students currently living in residence, which is the largest residence system in Ontario.
-The on-campus residences are made up of 16 communities, and 4 residence styles.
+The on-campus residences are made up of 16 communities and 4 residence styles.

 South Residence, the largest residence on campus, is home to 1800 students and over 50 Residence Life staff members.
 It is split into three self-contained halls (Mountain Hall, Maritime Hall, and Prairie Hall) with independent fire alarm grids.
 It was built in 1968 by Australian architect John Andrews, a Brutalist architect who has designed several Canadian university residences, as well as Toronto's iconic CN Tower.
 The residence includes single, double, and triple rooms, and each student is required to purchase a meal plan.
 It is a co-ed residence with small alcoves and shared bathrooms.

 Johnston Hall residence is one of the University of Guelph's best-known landmarks.
 It is a co-ed residence, home to 315 students.

 Lennox and Addington halls, commonly known as LA, are two linked buildings in the North area of campus.
 It is home to 575 students and includes single and double rooms.

+Lambton Hall is a co-ed residence in the North area of campus, home to over 380 students in both suites and traditional single and double rooms.

+Watson Hall is the only female-only residence, home to 50 female students.

-The East residences are made up of the East Village Townhouses and the East Towers.
-The townhouses are made up of 164 units with a majority of them having four single bedrooms.
+The East residences comprise the East Village Townhouses and the East Towers.
+The townhouses have 164 units, with the majority having four single bedrooms.
 The towers consist of Glengarry, Lanark, and Dundas Hall, which house 610 residents.
-Groups of 6-12 students live in single or double rooms in an apartment style suite.
+Groups of 6–12 students live in single or double rooms in an apartment-style suite.
 All East residences are co-ed, and purchasing a meal plan is optional as each unit includes a full kitchen or a kitchenette.

-In mid-2024, the Days Inn hotel on Gordon Street was turned into a new temporary student residence called Gordon Hall, due to the massive increase in the amount of first-year students joining in September.
-The University of Guelph has leased the building for three years (terminating in August 2026) and rebranded it to reflect a regular on campus residence.
-The building currently has 86 rooms, and holds a total of 169 students.
-In August 2025, the University of Guelph decided to extend their lease on the former Days Inn, until April/May 2028.
+In mid-2024, the Days Inn hotel on Gordon Street was converted into a new temporary student residence, Gordon Hall, due to a massive increase in the number of first-year students joining in September.
+The University of Guelph has leased the building for three years (terminating in August 2026) and rebranded it to reflect a regular on-campus residence.
+The building currently has 86 rooms and holds a total of 169 students.
+In August 2025, the University of Guelph decided to extend their lease on the former Days Inn until April/May 2028.
 With slight changes, the building can now accommodate 178 students total.

-The University of Guelph is also planning to build a new residence building to keep up with the increasing amount of incoming students.
+The University of Guelph is also planning to build a new residence building to keep up with the increasing number of incoming students.
 It will be a two-tower, 10-storey tall building with 1,500 beds, set at the southwest corner of College Avenue and McGilvary Street.
 The project is estimated at $275 million.
 This building will be entirely owned and operated by the university.
 Additionally, the university has recently renovated existing residences to create 250 more bedrooms for incoming students.